mosheikh10/Networking/OSI Model/Intro to OSI Model.md

 - (2) Internet – IP, ICMP
 - (1) Network Access – Ethernet, Wi-Fi

+  "Imagine IP is the grandfather.
+TCP is father.
+HTTP is the son"

 ---

 ## 🆚 OSI Model vs TCP/IP Model